Question: what is Financial Planning and Analysis (FP&A)?

 - To your question, the trust arises when models are clearly understood and acted upon.
 We will continue to bring the maximum transparency.
 For instance in Q2 2021 QRC release, we’ll let planners publish predictive forecasts for past period to stories, in order to compare the predictions to the actuals more easily.

-(note: find the official roadmap for the entire SAP Analytics Cloud capabilities here).
+You can find the official roadmap for the entire SAP Analytics Cloud capabilities here

 Question: Is there is any info about the accuracy of the predictive model?